Course

 THE RACE

-GFNY World Championship NYC is the world’s most international cycling race, with a peloton traveling to NYC from over 90 countries to take on the challenging 100-mile race course.
+GFNY World Championship NYC is the world’s most international cycling race, with a peloton traveling to NYC from over 90 countries to take on the challenging race course.
 The scene that GFNY brings together during race week is as diverse, colorful and warm as the race venue itself.

 RACE WEEK